KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

 If a failure occurs in the cable or if a computer breaks down, the entire network will fail to function.

 Advantages:
-- Can operate over larger dis- tances and handle more data that a bus topology.
+- Can operate over larger distances and handle more data that a bus topology.
-- Data packets that are sent be- tween two computers will pass through intermediate comput- ers, hence a central server is not required to manage the network.
+- Data packets that are sent between two computers will pass through intermediate computers, hence a central server is not required to manage the network.

 Disadvantages: